yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "&lt;if [buildingName] is constructed&gt;"
 	Example: "&lt;if [Library] is constructed&gt;"

 	Applicable to: Conditional

-??? example  "&lt;for [amount] turns&gt;"
-	Example: "&lt;for [20] turns&gt;"

-	Applicable to: Conditional

-??? example  "&lt;by consuming this unit&gt;"
-	Applicable to: Conditional

 ??? example  "&lt;in cities with a [buildingFilter]&gt;"